You searched for: “ant

 Word Entries at Get Words containing the term: “ant

-adventitious ant shelters
+adventitious ant shelter (s) (noun), adventitious ant shelters (pl)

-1. Adventitious refers to something that is added from an outside and often unexpected source rather than being an intrinsic element.
+Adventitious refers to something that is added from an outside and often unexpected source rather than being an intrinsic element: Adventitious ant shelters involve incidental or adventitious ant-nest sites that are associated by chance and are not an integral part of plants.

 Such incidental nest sites can be divided into convenient categories as follows: